ChaiUrs/LHL-21DayCodingChallenge-Fall2019/README.md

 Each day, a new challenge will get unlocked if - __you have completed the previous day's challenge__ - (*until you complete the previous day's challenge, you cannot view current challenge*).

 People are allowed to participate as *individuals* or as *members of a team*.
-I am participating as a *Solo*
+I am participating as a *Solo*.

-__This repository consists of the solutions to the challenges and they are updated as and when the challenges are completed.__
+### __This repository consists of the solutions to the challenges and they are updated as and when the challenges are completed.__